GaryJones/genesis-js-no-js/readme.txt

 == Changelog ==

+= 2.0.0 =
+* GitHub Updater plugin support
+* Refactor class into a new file.
+Stops using half-implemented Singleton pattern.
+* Update documentation.

 = 1.0.1 =
 * Improved plugin so script is hooked in with priority 1 - avoids a theme placing anything before the script (props [Josh Stauffer](http://twitter.com/joshstauffer))